graphql-rust/juniper/docs/book/content/tracing/index.md

 In example above both `filter` and `count` of `products` field will be recorded in produced [`Span`].
 All fields will be recorded using their `fmt::Debug` implementation, if your field doesn't implement `fmt::Debug` you'll get compile time error.
-In this case ypu should either implement `fmt::Debug` or skip it using `#[instrument(skip(<fields to skip>))]` if you still want to record it but for some reason you don't want to implement `fmt::Debug` trait, consider reintroducing this field with `fields(field_name = some_value)` like shown bellow.
+In this case you should either implement `fmt::Debug` or skip it using `#[instrument(skip(<fields to skip>))]` if you still want to record it but for some reason you don't want to (or cannot) implement `fmt::Debug` trait, consider reintroducing this field with `fields(field_name = some_value)` like shown bellow.

 ### Example